jemalft/POM/readme.txt

 4.Test suits contains the logics to verify
 5.Create reporting modules,capture screenshots,HTM based logs and HTML based report/chart report[excution summery/Test script result/Error log/
-6.excute script on various browsers as per needed
+6.excute script on various browsers as per needed please have a look (diagrame 11) to understand different layers of the Automation Framework